Don College

 Don College is a government comprehensive senior secondary school located in Devonport on the north-western coast of Tasmania.
-"The Don", as it is commonly known to residents of Devonport, is situated by the Don River and enjoys views over the river and surrounding forest reserve.
-The college caters for approximately 800 students in Years 11 and 12 and is administered by the Tasmanian Department of Education.
+"The Don", as it is commonly known to residents of Devonport, is situated by the Don River and enjoys views of the river and surrounding forest reserve.
+The college caters to approximately 800 students in Years 10, 11 and 12 and is administered by the Tasmanian Department of Education.
 Don College attracts students from Penguin and Deloraine.

-In 2019 student enrolments were 784.
+In 2023, student enrolments were 777.
 The principal, since 2010, is John Thompson.